zxzhang23/inference_rand_algo/README.md

 # inference_rand_algo

-Code to reproduce the results from the paper "A framework for statistical inference via randomized algorithms".
+Code to reproduce the results from the paper "A framework for statistical inference via randomized algorithms" by Zhang, Lee and Dobriban: https://arxiv.org/abs/2307.11255.

-/code folder includes all functions impleting the methods and simulations.
+The /code folder includes all functions impleting the methods and simulations.

 The main function is inference_hadamard.R, and includes all inference methods based on Hadamard sketching estimators.